magenta-cuda/rrr-gallery/README.md

 2. The class and style attributes of DOM elements

 Changes to the state in domain 1 are handled by React/Redux.
 Changes to the state in domain 2 are handled directly by JavaScript.
-However, I have tried to duplicate the reducer feature of Redux for changes in domain 2 by forcing those changes to pass through my CSS reducer - CssReducer.
-This was implemented by monkey patching the addClass(), removeClass(), toggleClass() and css() methods of jQuery to wrappers in my CssReducer.
-Thus my CssReducer provides a single point for logging and debugging all changes to the class and style attributes of DOM elements.
+*(Currently, I have partially replaced some of the domain 2 JavaScript handlers by React/Redux handlers.
+I will continue to replace the domain 2 JavaScript handlers by React/Redux handlers until everything is done by React/Redux.)*
 ## Demo

 A sample working page using this plugin will eventually be found on [my portfolio website](http://magentacuda.com/).